-- Click the Show Advanced Settings link at the bottom of the page.
+- Click Advanced at the bottom of the page.

-- Scroll down to the Privacy section and click Content Settings.
+- Scroll down to the Privacy & Secruity section and click Content Settings.

-- In the Content Settings frame, scroll down to the Flash section and select one of the options:
+- In the Content Settings frame, scroll down to the Flash section and choose: Ask first (recommended)

-Chromebook administrators can also enable this setting in the chrome browser settings of devices they manage in their environment from the Device Management section of the Google Admin console.
+Google Domain Administrators/Chromebook Administrators can also manage Flash in the Chrome browser settings of devices they manage in their environment from the Device Management section of the Google Admin Console.
 For more information, visit the Google Help Center.